Phil Christofanelli

 Philip Christofanelli (born 1989/90) is a Republican former member of the Missouri House of Representatives.

 Biography

 Christofanelli graduated from Washington University in St. Louis in 2011 with a Bachelor of Arts in political science, and graduated from Washington University School of Law in 2021.
+According to one affected professor in 2011, while an undergraduate, he founded a Young Americans for Liberty chapter and accessed the video footage used in a smear campaign by Andrew Breitbart against two labor studies professors.

-He was elected to the Missouri Republican State Committee at age 21, and interned for U.S. Representative Dan Benishek in 2013, later serving as his press spokesman.
+Christofanelli was elected to the Missouri Republican State Committee at age 21, and interned for U.S. Representative Dan Benishek in 2013, later serving as his press spokesman.

 Christofanelli ran for the House in 2016 to succeed retiring Representative Mark Parkinson.
 At age 27, Christofanelli was the youngest member of the Missouri House of Representatives.

 In 2024, term-limited Christofanelli ran for Missouri State Senate from district 23, and lost the Republican primary to Adam Schnelting.
 Terri Violet, a former St. Peters alderwoman, won the race to fill Christofanelli's state house seat.

+Christofanelli is senior director of state affairs for Pharmaceutical Care Management Association.

 Political positions

 Christofanelli opposes abortion.
 He supports gun rights.
 He supports a right-to-work law for Missouri.

+In 2023, Christofanelli advocated to expand the MOScholars program.